Magic, History, and Terminology Encyclopedia

 They are generally aware that magic and Torchbearer mages exist, but they not only don't know how to access the magic world and magic itself, they also have long since lost belief in neighbors and Thaumaturge mages, thinking them fairy tales, or ancient history, if they do believe in them at all.
 This leaves them vulnerable to arcane trickery and manipulation from neighbors and mages that mean them harm.
 Mages have a responsibility to protect them from any and all magic affairs for this reason.
 Even royalty often is included in this category, as mages do not trust even their lieges to be responsibile with magic, unless an heir is born with magic potential, like Floris the XIII in The Little Guild on the Hill

 While most sublunaries, royals included, are okay with not having access to magic and leaving it in the hands of Torchbearers (and unknowingly, in the hands of Thaumaturges as well), in many places magehood gives good pay and authority, which makes many want to find a way into magedom.
-On top of this, sublunaries, especially those that are interested in magic's roots, those who run newspaper columns on the occult, those who have an interest in neighbors, and those who pratice faux magic, would like to get even the slightest glimpse of the mage world to fuel their curiosity.
+On top of this, sublunaries, especially those that are interested in magic's roots, those who run newspaper columns on the occult, and those who pratice faux magic, would like to get even the slightest glimpse of the mage world to satiate their curiosity.

 Learn about Tovera's peoples and religion.